Jeremiah-Clark/TP-Art-Documents/Art Guideline Doc/4-Optimization.md

 #### Triangulation

-Polygon counts in Unity are always measured in tris, and Unity will split any imported model into tris (possibly not very well, you may have to triangulate the mesh yourself).
+Polygon counts in Unity are always measured in tris (triangular faces), and Unity will split any imported model into tris.
+Unity may not do this very well, in which case you may have to triangulate the mesh yourself.

-_NOTE: Triangulated models are harder to edit, so save an un-triangulated copy first._
+**NOTE**: Triangulated models are harder to edit, so save an un-triangulated copy first.

 #### Polycount

-To avoid performance problems, limit the scene's overall polycount by making the assets as efficiently as possible.
+To avoid performance problems, limit the scene's overall polygon count by making the assets as efficiently as possible.
-Target poly counts change depending on size, distance, and importance.
+The target polycount of an asset will change depending on size, distance, and importance.

-**Recommended Object Polycounts:**
+##### Recommended Polycounts:
 - **Small/Distant/Tertiary Props** \= 100-300 tris
 - **Medium/Secondary Props** \= 400-800 tris
 - **Large/Close/Hero Props** \= 900-1500 tris